 We introduced the Children (Scotland) Bill to the Scottish Parliament in September 2019.
 Alongside this we published impact assessments covering equalities, business, child rights and wellbeing, Fairer Scotland, data protection and island communities.

 We introduced the Civil Partnership (Scotland) Bill in September 2019.
 This was published alongside impact assessments covering: equality, business, and child rights and wellbeing.
-This Bill passed Stage 3 on 23 June 2020, and will require Royal Assent before becoming an Act.
+This Bill passed Stage 3 on 23 June 2020.
+It obtained Royal Assent on 28 July and became an Act on that date.

 Family Law Team